open5e/open5e/source/monsters/tome-of-beasts/B/bereginyas.rst

 ~~~~~~~

 **Multiattack.** The bereginyas makes two claw attacks.
 If both
-attacks hit the same target, the target is grappled (escape DC
+attacks hit the same target, the target is :ref:`srd:grappled` (escape DC
 12) and the bereginyas immediately uses Smother against it as
 a bonus action.